meefen/meefen/content/talk/2020-04-solar-webinar/index.md

 title: "SoLAR Webinar: Analyzing Learning and Teaching through the Lens of Networks"
 subtitle: "by Society for Learning Analytics Research (SoLAR)"
-summary: "This webinar will explore the conceptual, methodological, and practical use of networks in learning analytics by presenting examples from real-world learning and teaching scenarios that cover the following areas.
-First, in learning analytics networks are a powerful tool to visually represent connections of all sorts in ways that are straightforward for humans to act upon.
-Second, network analysis offers a set of metrics that are useful for characterising and assessing various dimensions of learning.
-Third, the modelling of networks can help to develop explanatory theories about complex learning processes.
-We will present case studies in each area to demonstrate the utility of networks in learning analytics.
-By doing so, we argue for a wider conception of learning as a networked phenomenon and call for future learning analytics work in this area."
+summary: "A webinar exploring the conceptual, methodological, and practical use of networks in learning analytics by presenting examples from real-world learning and teaching scenarios that cover the following areas."
 authors: ["Sasha Poquet", "Bodong Chen"]
 tags: ["network analysis"]
 categories: []